Modern Slavery Statement

 SQR supplier and other third party relationship due diligence processes take account of modern slavery and human trafficking risk.
 As part of our commitment, we implement a robust due diligence process that includes:

-• contract terms which lay out our our ethical standards, including provisions against modern slavery; and
+- Contract terms which lay out our ethical standards, including provisions against modern slavery; and

 As we develop our thinking around modern slavery, we will continue to update our procurement and governance processes to ensure compliance with both legal requirements and industry best practice.